Black Start is the procedure we use to restore power in the event of a total or partial shutdown of the national electricity transmission system.

 Black Start Competitive Procurement Event

-We have been developing a new market mechanism to competitively procure Black Start Services, delivering on what we said in our Black Start Strategy and Procurement Methodology, and Restoration Roadmap.
+ESO is trialling a competitive procurement event for Black Start Services, delivering on what we said in our Black Start Strategy and Procurement Methodology, and Restoration Roadmap.

 Request for Expressions of Interest (Zipped Folder)